dyzhuu/hackathon-2025/langgraph/README.md

-# Multi-Agent Clippy System
+# Multi-Agent Sticky System

-A sophisticated 6-agent architecture implementation using LangGraph.js that recreates an intelligent, context-aware Clippy assistant.
+A sophisticated 6-agent architecture implementation using LangGraph.js that recreates an intelligent, context-aware Sticky assistant.

 ## Architecture Overview